Al-Adid: Origin

-The future al-Adid was born on 9 May 1151, according to the commonly accepted date, provided by Ibn Khallikan.
+The future al-Adid was born on 9 May 1151, according to the commonly accepted date, provided by the thirteenth-century historian Ibn Khallikan.
 Other authors, however, give earlier years, in 1145 or 1149.
 He was the son of the Fatimid prince Yusuf, a younger son of the eleventh Fatimid caliph, al-Hafiz li-Din Allah (r.
 1132–1149).
-Although Yusuf was one of the oldest surviving sons of al-Hafiz, at the latter's death, the powerful vizier Salim ibn Masal instead installed al-Hafiz's youngest son, Isma'il, as caliph with the regnal name al-Zafir bi-Amr Allah.
-Al-Zafir was assassinated in 1154 by then vizier, Abbas ibn Abi'l-Futuh.
+Yusuf was one of the oldest surviving sons of al-Hafiz, but at the latter's death, the powerful vizier Salim ibn Masal installed al-Hafiz's youngest son, the 16-year-old Isma'il, as caliph with the regnal name al-Zafir bi-Amr Allah.
+Al-Zafir was assassinated in 1154 by his vizier, Abbas ibn Abi'l-Futuh.
 The vizier raised al-Zafir's five-year-old son Isa to the throne under the name al-Fa'iz bi-Nasr Allah, and had Yusuf and another older brother of al-Zafir's, Jibril, executed on the same day.

 By this time, the Fatimid dynasty was in decline.
-The official doctrine of Isma'ilism had lost its appeal and was weakened by succession disputes and schisms, and the dynasty's legitimacy was increasingly challenged by a Sunni resurgence in Egypt.
+The official doctrine of Isma'ili Shi'ism had lost its appeal and was weakened by succession disputes and schisms, and the dynasty's legitimacy was increasingly challenged by a Sunni resurgence in Egypt.
 As the fate of al-Zafir shows, the Fatimid caliphs themselves had become virtual puppets in the hands of their powerful chief ministers: the viziers bore the royal title of sultan, and their names were included in the Friday sermons and on coins alongside the caliph's.
+The historian Yaacov Lev sums up the state of Egypt as "The Sick Man on the Nile".
+The weakness of the Isma'ili Fatimid regime was noticed by its Sunni rivals, the Abbasids of Baghdad: in 1154, the Abbasid caliph al-Muqtafi (r.
+1136–1160) issued a diploma appointing the Zengid ruler of Syria, Nur al-Din (r.
+1146–1174), as the nominal ruler of Egypt.